Dhenz14/hiveencrypt/replit.md

 -   Client-side message decryption ensuring privacy
 -   Instant UX with optimistic updates
 -   User data ownership
+-   Selective privacy controls for local data deletion

+**Privacy Controls:**
+-   **Selective Conversation Deletion**: Users can delete locally cached data for specific conversations via the chat header menu.
+This removes all decrypted messages and metadata from IndexedDB for that conversation, reverting messages to their encrypted state.
+Messages remain permanently on the blockchain (immutable) and can be decrypted again anytime.
+This provides privacy control without sacrificing the performance benefits of local caching.

 ### Frontend Technology Stack:
 -   React with TypeScript